 Moreover, there will be other benefits from humanity developing skills and processes to help us steer a particularly rapid technological transition like the Singularity.
 These skills will increase the likelihood of us being able to steer other technological transitions of the coming years and decades, that may be less intense than the Singularity, but still far more disruptive than previous changes.

 While transhumanists highlight the possibilities of large changes being “at hand” and “soon”, we cannot forecast any precise timing.
-But there are credible future scenarios in which these changes take place by the middle of this century.
+Nevertheless, there are credible future scenarios in which these changes take place by the middle of this century.
 Perhaps sooner.
 Certainly within the lifetimes of many people presently alive.

 Factors that make it plausible that radical changes may take place so quickly are the acceleration of developments of technologies such as AI and regenerative medicine – developments powered in turn by activity worldwide of unprecedented numbers of scientists, engineers, designers, entrepreneurs, educators, and social activists.

 This activity is further boosted by positive feedback cycles: tools that improve tools, computers that improve computers, software that improves software, and AI that improves AI.
 Again, better technology increases the power of educational systems (including YouTube videos), and better educational systems increase the throughput of capable engineers, designers, entrepreneurs, and systems integrators – who, collectively, can develop technological solutions of even greater utility.
 Again, better technology improves communications networks, allowing for a richer flow of ideas between technologists around the world, which in turn accelerates the creation and deployment of innovative products.
 The cycle continues.

 Yet other factors causing increasingly higher levels of research and development than before are the enormous commercial and military advantages that can be gained by the groups that are the first to achieve key breakthroughs.